 Visit our FAQ

-On September 9, 2018, Salt Lake City television stations moved to new broadcast frequencies as part of the FCC-mandated spectrum repack.
-If you live along the Wasatch Front and use an over-the-air antenna, you will need to rescan your television to continue watching KUED & other Utah stations.
+In fall 2018, Salt Lake City television stations moved to new broadcast frequencies as part of the FCC-mandated spectrum repack, with maintenance outside of the Wasatch Front ongoing through summer 2019.
+Throughout the year, viewers who use an over-the-air antenna will need to rescan their televisions to continue watching KUED & other Utah TV stations.
 Cable & satellite viewers should not be affected.

 KUED-7 and other local broadcasters have been required by the FCC to change our broadcast equipment in some communities, which may affect your television viewing if you use an antenna.
 Satellite and cable subscribers should not be affected.
 If you live along the Wasatch Front and have lost television signal after September 9, 2018, you will need to rescan your television in order to continue receiving KUED and other local Utah channels.
 Read more below.